techskillsync/interview.skillsync.work/api/README.md

-## TO RUN
+## SkillSync Interviewer API

+Project notes:
+ - `main.py` and `RunTests.py` set the working directory to their directory
+ - calling RunTests uses up some ElevenLabs tokens

+Quickstart:
- - Create conda env with environment.yml
+ - Create and activate conda environment with `environment.yml`
- - Install ffmpeg
+ - Install ffmpeg on your system so the ElevenLabs python package can run

-You will need a dotenv with:
+ - Create a `.env` in `api/.env` with the following:
 ~~~
 ELEVEN_LABS_API_KEY=<api key here>
 ~~~
+ - Run `python api/main.py` or `python api/RunTests.py`